RxnWeaver/RxnWeaver/doc/design/molecule-normal-form.md

 involves multiple steps, the most important of which are described hereunder.

-Each atom is assigned a priority as per the standard **Cahn-Ingold-Prelog (CIP)** rules, authoritatively described in *R.S.
+Each atom is assigned a priority building on the standard **Cahn-Ingold-Prelog (CIP)** rules, authoritatively described in *R.S.
 Cahn, C.K.
 Ingold and V. Prelog, Angew.
 Chem.
 78, 413-447 (1966), Angew.
 Chem.
 Internat.
 Ed.
 Eng.
 5, 385-415, 511 (1966); and